Flow 1: Initial Setup

 Creating a publisher → uploading an extension → assigning roles.

-Compliance had grown brittle and inconsistent, creating systemic failures across the workflow.
+Compliance had become brittle and inconsistent, creating systemic failures across publisher verification, extension certification, admin triage, and reviewer workflows.

 “With hundreds of extensions, everything looks risky.
 I can’t tell what to fix first.”